StellateHQ/config-preview-action/README.md

 ## Usage

+The config preview action needs to be after the checkout action in order for the Stellate config file to be present.

 > [!IMPORTANT]
 > Write access needs to be granted for the `pull-requests` scope and also read
 > access for `contents` scope.